Updated : 30/09/2016

 If the payment is in euros or Swedish krona, they should not charge you more than they would for a national transaction of the same value in euros.

-This rule applies to all electronically processed payments in euros, including:
+This rule applies to all electronically processed payments, including:

-Lidia, in Italy, was surprised at the high fees she had been charged to transfer 100 euros to Germany.
+Lidia, in Italy, was surprised that she had been charged to transfer EUR 1 000 to Germany.
 She contacted her local consumer centre to check if her rights under EU law had been infringed.

 It turned out that both banks involved had correctly levied their regular charges for national payment transactions.
-Her Italian bank charged the same fee as for a national transfer within Italy, while her German bank charged the same fee as for receiving a payment from within Germany.
+Her Italian bank charged the same fee as it would for a national transfer within Italy, while her German bank charged the same fee as it would for receiving a payment from within Germany.

-Bank fees vary widely from bank to bank and from country to country.
+Bank fees vary from bank to bank and from country to country.

-The EU rules on bank charges for international and national payments in euros do not apply to cheques.
+The EU rules on bank charges for international and national payments do not apply to cheques.